‘One Piece’ Major Spoilers: Will Luffy Find The 11th Member Of Strawhat Pirates In Wano?

 When Monkey D. Luffy started his journey to become the next Pirate King and find One Piece, he revealed his plan to find at least 10 crewmates.
-At the end of the Whole Cake Island arc, Luffy official had nine members on his pirate crew.
+At the end of the Whole Cake Island arc, Luffy officially had nine members on his pirate crew.
 These include Roronoa Zoro, Nami, Usopp, Vinsmoke Sanji, Tony Tony Chopper, Nico Robin, Cyborg Franky, Brook, and Jinbe.

 According to Otakukart, One Piece creator Eiichiro Oda recently revealed that there will be more people who will join the Strawhat Pirates.
-Oda didn’t mention any name, but there are speculations that Luffy could find another crewmate in the Wano Country.
+Oda didn’t mention a name, but there are speculations that Luffy could find another crewmate in the Wano Country.
 One Piece Fan Page opined that Tama could be the next member of the Strawhat Pirates.

 “I know it’s too early to assume things but all One Piece lovers/fans know this: if a character wears Luffy’s hat that character will be his nakama.
 Furthermore, when Ace visited Wano, Tama formed a bond with and had faith in him.
 Tama wanted to go out to sea with Ace, but he told her that she was too young at the time.
 He promised that he would take her with him if she became a kunoichi by the time he returned and Tama waited for him since.”